What... is this?

 • TIP focuses on building a strong mental model for why AGI loss-of-control is both bad and likely.
 It also provides a software-like framework to help formalize this process of AGI loss-of-control.

 • Instrumental Convergence: The main dynamic of TIP could be understood as AI converging on the "ocean" of better physical options.
-However, it's more accurately described as instrumental divergence — because competitive pressures push AGIs to diverge from the small "island" of human-compatible options to find more-powerful systems in the vast "ocean" of non-human, purely-physical options.
+However, the intuition underlying the island problem feels more like instrumental divergence — because competitive pressures push AGIs to diverge from the small "island" of human-compatible options to find more-powerful systems in the vast "ocean" of non-human, purely-physical options.
 They start at the island and diverge towards the larger space of options that are far more numerous and far more optimal because they do not include the specific complexities that accommodate humans.
 These anthropic complexities are both rare and physically unnecessary while building optimal structures for computation.

 How can we contact you?